kyma-project/api-gateway/docs/user/tutorials/01-10-mtls-authentication/README.md

 Certificates are typically signed by other certificates, creating trust chains where each certificate is signed by the one above it.
 If you trust the top-most (root) certificate in a chain, you can trust all the certificates below it.

-## Using mTLS Authentication in Kyma
+## The mTLS Authentication Flow
+When the communication is two-way, like in the case of mTLS, the folowing prerequisites must be met:
+- **Private keys**: Both the client and the server are required have their respective private keys.
+The keys are kept in secret.
-When the communication is two-way, like in the case of mTLS, both the client and the server are required to present signed certificates.
-Additionally, to establish a connection, both parties must trust the validity of the certificate presented by the other party.
-This means that the client must trust the CA that issued the server's certificate, and the server must trust the CA that issued the client's certificate.
+- **Signed certificates**: Both the client and the server are required to present signed certificates.
+- **Root CAs**: Both the client and the server must trust the validity of the certificate presented by the other party.
+  - The client must have the server's root CA certificate installed.
+  - The server must have the client's root CA certificate installed.
+- **Intermediate CAs**:
+  - The server's intermediate CAs must be on the server to ensure the server sends the entire trust chain to the client (except for the server's root CA, which the client must have installed on their side).
+If the server does not have the intermediate CAs installed, some clients may not trust the server's certificate.
+  - Similarly, the client must have its intermediate CA certificates installed (excluding the root CA, which should be installed on the server's side).

 ![mTLS Authentication](../assets/mtls.svg)

 When a client attempts to connect to a server, the following steps take place: